 Iboga is one of the most psychedelic plant medicines in the world, and can can refer to many plants in the Apocynaceae family of perennial rainforest shrubs with psychoactive properties, including Tabernanthe iboga, Tabernanthe manii, and Voacanga africana.
 Iboga stimulates the central nervous system when taken in small doses and induces visions in larger doses.…Read More

-Rapé – pronounced ha-PAY (and also spelled “hapeh” by gringos who can’t get over that it’s spelled with an “r” but pronounced with an “h” in Portuguese) – is a sacred shamanic snuff you blow up your nose.
-It has been used ritualistically by tribes in the Amazon basin for thousands of years for healing,…Read More
+Hapé – pronounced ha-PAY (and also known as rapé, rapeh, or hapeh) – is a sacred shamanic snuff you blow up your nose.
+It has been used ritualistically by tribes in the Amazon basin for thousands of years for healing, social and spiritual purposes.
+Hapé is made of powdered medicinal plants, often with a tobacco base,…Read More

 Ayahuasca is one of the strongest, wildly potent psychotropic substances in the multiverse.
 She can catapult any brave soul who gobbles down her tea into a tirade of terror so intensely convincing, death can feel like a blessing.
 There are a bazillion tales of massive breakdowns caused by Ayahuasca on the web, and yet many…Read More